TheDarKnight46/LabSeq/README.md

 This results in a file named `openapi`.
 This file is then added to SwaggerHub and synced, and merged with the Github branch.

 SwaggerHub URL: https://app.swaggerhub.com/apis/TheDarKnight46/Labseq/1.0.0-SNAPSHOT

-## Frontend - HTML and JavaScript

-HTML and JavaScript were used to create the frontend of the service, directly in the `index.html` file.

-The only purpose of this GUI is to call the service via its **endpoint**.

-It is presented when accessing http://localhost:8080.

 > [!IMPORTANT]
 > From this point on, the thought process used while developing will be explained.
 The Solution found is at the end